The country reports in the Media Influence Matrix series aim to research the changing landscape of:

 - technology in the public sphere, with a focus on how technology companies, through activities such as automation and algorithm-based content distribution, impact news media and journalism.

 The research focuses on news media, including newly emerged players.
 The study is neither aimed at exhaustively mapping the entire media industry nor is it intended to target specific media sectors.
-Instead, it maps the most popular and most influential news media on a country by-country basis and analyzes their changing relations with politics, government and technology companies.
+Instead, it maps the most popular and most influential news media on a country-by-country basis and analyzes their changing relations with politics, government and technology companies.

-For each country report, a list of sources used in each chapter of the report is available.
-In the categorization of technology companies in all country reports we used the methodology of the Ranking Digital Rights project, which divides companies in two groups.
+For each country report, a list of sources used in each chapter of the report is published.
+In the categorization of technology companies in all country reports we use the methodology of the Ranking Digital Rights project, which divides companies in two groups.
 The first group, internet and mobile, includes the so-called “mobile ecosystems,” companies that create mobile devices and products.
 In the second category, telecommunications companies, we include service operators that offer connection and access services such as voice, data or cable connections.